 The Width axis can be used as a variation axis within a variable font.
 It can also be used within a 'STAT' table in non-variable fonts within a family that has width variants to provide a complete characterization of a font in relation to its family within the 'STAT' table.

 The Width axis uses a scale that correlates with but is different from the scale used for the usWidthClass field of the 'OS/2' table.
 The description of usWeightClass in the 'OS/2' table documentation provides a table of mappings from usWidthClass values to “% of normal” values.
-Because usWidthClass is limited to nine integer values, is has much less granularity than the Width axis.
+Because usWidthClass is limited to nine integer values, it has much less granularity than the Width axis.

 When mapping from 'wdth' values to usWidthClass, interpolate fractional values between the mapped values and then round, and clamp to the range 1 to 9.